puppetlabs/bolt/developer-docs/bolt-api-servers.md

 - `filename`: String, *required* - File name including extension
 - `size`: Number, *optional* - Size of file in Bytes

-### Response
-If the task runs, the response will have status 200.
-The response will be a standard bolt Result JSON object.

 ## Plan Executor API Endpoints
 Each API endpoint accepts a request as described below.
 The request body must be a JSON object.